MicrosoftDocs/visualfsharpdocs/docs/conceptual/async.startchild['t]-method-[fsharp].md

 When used in this way, each use of `StartChild` starts an instance of `childComputation` and returns a `completor` object representing a computation to wait for the completion of the operation.
 When executed, the `completor` awaits the completion of `childComputation`.

+If child computation doesn't complete in the specified timeout period, the `childComputation` is cancelled and the `completor` raises [`System.TimeoutException`](https://msdn.microsoft.com/en-us/library/system.timeoutexception).

 ## Example

 The following code example illustrates the use of `Async.StartChild`.